-Program documentation to update our State of California credentialing authority was reviewed and approved in June, 2012.
+Program documentation to update our State of California credentialing authority was reviewed and approved in February, 2021.
 In this last cycle of approval, there was a continuing effort on the part of trainers to bring California standards in line with other school psychology accreditation bodies.
 Accordingly, the California credential now largely reflects APA requirements and NASP guidelines, both of which we subscribe to.
 The procedure for obtaining the Clear School Psychology credential is similar to the process for the Internship Credential.
 The student and the coordinator sign a competency certification form and then there is a brief "exit interview" to mark the formal completion of a credential program.
 The information from this interview is then used to revise portions of the following year's intern seminar.
 The credential documents and California state school psychology certification standards are provided in Appendix D. Students will need to anticipate and plan for the cost of obtaining this credential, which is currently \$102.50.

 Finally, students should recognize that they are enrolled in an APA-accredited doctoral program in psychology.
-There is no terminal Masters degree or credential track.
-We fully expect all students who enter the program to complete the Ph.D.
-Since 1981, when we received full APA accreditation, degree and credential requirements have been linked.
-This means that students will not be able to enroll in the school-based internship until they have completed a Masters degree AND completed two prequalifying papers that have been signed off on by faculty.
-Students will receive the clear School Psychology Credential upon successful completion of all required credential courses, the school-based internship, AND when the Graduate Division has approved them to take the Qualifying Examination (orals).
-Students must receive both the credential and the Ph.D. in order to consider themselves graduates of this program.
+There is no terminal Master's degree or credential track.
+We expect all students who enter the program to complete the Ph.D.
+Since 1981, when the program first received APA accreditation, degree and credential requirements have been linked as noted above.
+Students will receive the clear School Psychology Credential upon successful completion of all required credential courses and the internship and students will be recommended for the PhD when they complete all required courses, the doctoral dissertation, and the internship.